ScholarshipOwl/laravel-doctrine-jsonapi/README.md

 [Testing Documentation](./tests)

 ### Roadmap
+  - [ ] Remove the default request hydration from the package, as it may create security vulnerabilities.
+All the mutations should be handled by the application code, by the client.
   - [X] Integrate scribe into the package.
 Automatically generate Open API specs.
     - [ ] Add documentation for scribe integration
     - [X] Update metadata for each endpoint